Approximately 100-200 pets are adopted out of our shelter per month.

 - A notice will be left on your door informing you if you have been approved to adopt the dog you are interested in.

 - Notations will be left on the courtesy notice of any extenuating circumstances that need met prior to adoption.
-We do not adopt dogs out to apartments or condos that require yard checks.

 - If you want to adopt a purebred pet, please read about the breed and its stereotypical behavior so you know if this breed will fit into your lifestyle.

 - Most mixed-breed identities are educated guesses at best, but one of the presumed breeds is more prevalent.
 Knowing this will give you a good insight into the pets' basic behavioral traits.
+We do not do genetic breed testing on shelter animals.

 - Some of the best pets are mixed breeds.
 They tend to get the best traits of the mixture.